ICAP

 Previous Nomenclature None

-Description Discontinuous speckled or granular perinuclear ribbon-like staining with polar distribution in the cytoplasm. e.g. anti-giantin, anti-golgin-245.
+Description Discontinuous cytoplasmic coarse speckled or granular perinuclear ribbon-like staining with polar distribution (e.g., to one side of the nucleus)

 Antigen Association giantin/macrogolgin, golgin-95/GM130, golgin-160, golgin-97, golgin-245